-Once the judges have finished their Q&A the judge will read out the next case and Team A swaps rolls with team B and the same process is repeated as above.
+Once the judges have finished their Q&A they will finalize their scores from the first heat and then will read out the next case and Team A swaps rolls with team B and the same process is repeated as above.

-At the end of the Heat please make sure you thank the moderator and the judges.
+At the end of the Heat please make sure you thank the moderator/judge.